exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

     *   **`ShowWindowCommand`:** This command is bound to the "Show" option in the system tray context menu.
 When executed, it restores the main application window to its normal state and brings it to the foreground.
     *   **`ExitApplication`:** This command is bound to the "Exit" option in the system tray context menu.
 When executed, it explicitly shuts down the entire application, ensuring all background processes are terminated.

+### 2.2.2.
+CredentialService
+The `CredentialService` is a critical new component responsible for securely managing sensitive user credentials, such as passwords, by leveraging the Windows Credential Manager.
+This service ensures that passwords are never stored in plaintext or even encrypted within the `config.json` file, significantly enhancing the application's security posture.

+*   **`SaveCredential(string target, string userName, string password)`:** This method securely stores a credential in the Windows Credential Manager.
+The `target` parameter acts as a unique key (e.g., "rclone_seedbox_password"), `userName` is typically the associated username, and `password` is the sensitive data to be stored.
+*   **`ReadCredential(string target)`:** Retrieves a securely stored credential from the Windows Credential Manager using its `target` key.
+This method returns the password as a `SecureString`, which should be handled carefully and converted to a `string` only when absolutely necessary for use (e.g., when passing to an external process via standard input).
+*   **`DeleteCredential(string target)`:** Removes a credential from the Windows Credential Manager.

+**Integration with Rclone:**
+For Rclone, instead of storing an obscured password in `config.json`, the application now stores the password in the Windows Credential Manager via the `CredentialService`.
+The `rclone config create` command is then invoked with the `--password-command` flag, which tells Rclone to execute a PowerShell command to retrieve the password from the Credential Manager at runtime.
+This ensures the password is never exposed in the command line arguments or configuration file.

+**Integration with qBittorrent Cleanup Script:**
+The `qb_cleanup_ratio.ps1` script is updated to retrieve the qBittorrent WebUI password directly from the Windows Credential Manager using a PowerShell command that calls the `CredentialManagement` NuGet package.
+This eliminates the need to pass the password as a command-line argument or store it in `config.json`.

+### 2.2.3.
+UserNotifierService
+The `UserNotifierService` is a new service dedicated to providing clear, user-friendly feedback and error messages to the end-user.
+It abstracts the complexities of displaying notifications and ensures a consistent messaging experience across the application.

+*   **Purpose:** To translate technical errors and system events into actionable messages that guide the user in resolving issues or understanding application status.
+*   **Integration:** This service is utilized by various parts of the application, including the `ConfigurationService` (for validation errors), `ScriptRunnerService` (for script timeouts or failures), and the setup wizards (for connection test results).
+*   **Methods:**
+    *   `ShowSuccess(string message, string title = "Success")`: Displays a success notification.
+    *   `ShowError(string message, string title = "Error")`: Displays an error notification, often accompanied by suggested actions.
+    *   `ShowInformation(string message, string title = "Information")`: Displays general informational messages.

+By centralizing notification logic, the `UserNotifierService` ensures that users receive timely and understandable feedback, improving the overall usability and troubleshooting experience.

 ### 2.3.
 Project Structure
 The project will follow the Model-View-ViewModel (MVVM) design pattern to ensure a clean separation of concerns.